nateware/redis-objects/README.md

 There is a Ruby class that maps to each Redis type, with methods for each [Redis API command](http://redis.io/commands).
-Note that calling `new` does not imply it's actually a "new" value - it just creates a mapping between that object and the corresponding Redis data structure, which may already exist on the redis-server.
+Note that calling `new` does not imply it's actually a "new" value - it just creates a mapping between that Ruby object and the corresponding Redis data structure, which may already exist on the `redis-server`.

 Counters
 --------
-Create a new counter.
 The `counter_name` is the key stored in Redis.

     @counter = Redis::Counter.new('counter_name')
-    @counter.increment
+    @counter.increment  # or incr
-    @counter.decrement
+    @counter.decrement  # or decr
+    @counter.increment(3)
     puts @counter.value

 This gem provides a clean way to do atomic blocks as well: